 - Transfers are generally free for both the sender and receiver ✔️

-Some banks will still charge a fee for making or receiving a SEPA transfer.
-Please check with your bank before making a SEPA transfer to or from your Revolut account.
+Some payment service providers will still charge a fee for making or receiving a SEPA transfer.
+Please check with your payment service provider before making a SEPA transfer to or from your Revolut account.

 Ok, but where does Revolut fit in?

-This means that if you’re making a transfer in Euros to a bank located in Europe, the transfer will most likely be a SEPA transfer.
-But if you’re sending money to another bank in Singapore, for example, Revolut will make a SWIFT transfer since SEPA isn’t supported there. 🗺
+This means that if you’re making a transfer in Euros to a payment service provider located in Europe, the payment will most likely be a SEPA transfer.
+But if you’re sending money to another payment service provider in Singapore, for example, Revolut will make a SWIFT transfer since SEPA isn’t supported there. 🗺

 📖If you've read this far, you might as well Subscribe now!
 We'll keep you updated with anything Revolut 👌🏻